maticstric/ebukafy/README.md

            content.opf file so make sure to run generate-spine before generating the table of contents.

-           NOTE: The titles of each chapter are set as roman numerals.
-If the chapters in your book should not be identified by a simple roman numeral (like chapter titles or short stories) you will have to manually edit the files.
+           NOTE: The titles of each chapter are set as whatever is in the <title>
+           tag.
+If the <title> tag is not present, the toc will simply say "MISSING TITLE".

            The options are as follows: